 Doctor of Nursing Practice

-Students can complete our DNP program with two years of full-time study, or they may take up to five years to complete the program part-time often while they pursue a full-time career.
-Scholars enrolled in our DNP program are come from a mix of professional backgrounds – including entry-level and veteran nurses, to master's-prepared nurse practitioners.
-We also offer direct entry into the DNP program from the school’s undergraduate programs for qualified students.
+Complete our DNP program with two years of full-time study or with up to five years of part-time study.
+Students enrolled in our DNP program come from various stages in their careers – including entry-level and experienced nurses, to master's-prepared nurse practitioners.
+In addition, seamless progression into the DNP program is available for qualified undergraduate students.

 - Adult Gerontology Primary Care Nurse Practitioner | Download PDF